VedMishra28102006/spam_email_detection_AI/README.md

 1) Description

-A spam email detection app which takes a feature as user input and predicts the email class based on the training dataset.
+A spam email detection app which takes a feature as user input and predicts whether the email is spam or not based on the training dataset.

 2) How to run